Kate has spirit, spark and courage, but these qualities can spell as much trouble as they can success.

 30 September 1977

-- Likes - Travel, veggie food
+- Likes - Travel, vegan food, spiritual cleanliness

 - Highs - Marrying Lucas.
 The effect that his being a black South African had on her conservative family was a bonus.

-Kellie lives in London with her boyfriend.
+Perdita was married in 2014 and lives in London with her husband Mark.

 Other career highlights

 Working with the brilliant and lovely Alan Ayckbourn in his revival of Woman in Mind.
 Only a few years earlier, I'd been studying his plays and couldn't quite believe I found myself in a rehearsal room with him.

 Also, the treasured and eclectic bunch of friends you make along the way.

 - Actor - Too many to pick just one ….
 Paul Newman and Grace Kelly for old-school elegance, beauty and glamour.
 Also, Emma Thompson because she's utterly brilliant and extremely intelligent.

 - Book - East of Eden by John Steinbeck.
 My Father gave it to me as a birthday present and it is the most extraordinary book I've ever read.
 I couldn't leave it alone.
 I loved every single page.
 It's so gripping, funny, and the characterisation is exquisite.
 Cathy is the most unnervingly evil character I've ever put on my bedside table.